Skip to main content

 Key inflammatory biomarkers are elevated in response to sleep restriction.
 High-sensitivity C-reactive protein (hs-CRP), a sensitive marker of systemic inflammation produced by the liver, is consistently higher in individuals with poor sleep.
 Other pro-inflammatory cytokines, such as Interleukin-6 (IL-6) and Tumor Necrosis Factor-alpha (TNF-α), also show increased levels.

 These molecules have far-reaching effects.
-They contribute directly to by interfering with insulin signaling pathways in muscle and fat cells.
+They contribute directly to insulin resistance by interfering with insulin signaling pathways in muscle and fat cells.
 They also promote endothelial dysfunction, a key step in the development of cardiovascular disease.
 The following list details some of the key cellular and inflammatory markers affected.

 • High-sensitivity C-reactive protein (hs-CRP) ∞ An increase in this biomarker is a direct reflection of systemic inflammation, linking poor sleep to elevated cardiovascular risk.